ReactiveX/RxSwift/CONTRIBUTING.md

 Before submitting a pull request please make sure **`./scripts/all-tests.sh`** is passing (exits with 0), otherwise we won't be able to pull your code.

-To be able to run `./scripts/all-tests.sh`, you'll need to install [xcpretty](https://github.com/supermarin/xcpretty).
+To be able to run `./scripts/all-tests.sh`, you'll need to install [xcbeautify](https://github.com/cpisciotta/xcbeautify).

-`sudo gem install xcpretty`
+`brew install xcbeautify`

 Once the tests pass, you can push your feature branch to your clone of the repository, then open a pull request.
 There are some best practices that will be followed during the development of this project for common good ([Gitflow](http://nvie.com/posts/a-successful-git-branching-model/) branching model).